wd5gnr/1802UNO/readme.md

 Future Plans
 ===
-Would be nice to have a way to read/write files to the serial terminal, if present.

 Would like to have an I/O port (7) to control the address display use and a way to set the address display.

 Hackaday